 A “CP”-oriented database would instead err on the side of consistency in the case of a partition, even if it meant that the database became unavailable in order to maintain its consistency.
 For example, a database for a bank might disallow transactions to prevent it from becoming inconsistent and allowing withdrawals of more money than were actually available in an account.

 Cassandra was designed to operate originally as an “AP”-mode database.
 However, it is not as simple as that.
-Apache Cassandra supports “tunable” consistency, meaning that each different database transaction can have a different consistency level, including requiring quorum (where a majority, or n/2+1 of the nodes agree) or for all replicas to return the same data.
+Cassandra supports “tunable” consistency, meaning that each different database transaction can have a different consistency level, including requiring quorum (where a majority, or n/2+1 of the nodes agree) or for all replicas to return the same data.

 Cassandra also supports Paxos, a consensus algorithm that utilizes lightweight transactions (LWT).
 With this feature, Cassandra added a serial consensus, both for the local cluster as well as for cross-datacenter transactions.
 This allows linearizability of writes.